rpeszek/graph-exercise/README.md

 Code
 ----
-Both IncorrectSolution.hs and Solution.hs focus is declarative concept driven code.
+Both IncorrectSolution.hs and Solution.hs focus is declarative, concept driven code.
-`ArbitraryDag` is more imperative brute force.
+`ArbitraryDag` is more imperative, willy nilly, brute force and could use more thinking.

 Tests